Anthonypaige/investnurenergy/src/content/post/assessing-your-homes-wind-power.md

 ![Super wide](https://github.com/Anthonypaige/investnurenergy/blob/main/public/images/page-art/WND-map-page-art.png?raw=true)

-For a more detailed look at wind resources in your specific area, head over to the Wind [Exchange's Residential Maps and Data page](https://windexchange.energy.gov/maps-data?category=residential) This tool allows you to zoom in on your location and get a more precise idea of the wind resources available to you.
+For a more detailed look at wind resources in your specific area, head over to the Wind Exchange's Residential [Maps and Data page](https://windexchange.energy.gov/maps-data?category=residential) This tool allows you to zoom in on your location and get a more precise idea of the wind resources available to you.
 However, these maps are just the starting point.
 They provide a general idea of wind potential, but other factors also significantly influence the feasibility and performance of a wind turbine.

-### **Assessing Your Property for a Wind Turbine?**
+### **Assessing Your Property for a Wind Turbine**

 A detailed wind assessment is necessary to determine if your property is a good candidate for a wind turbine.
 This involves analyzing your site's average wind speed and direction, considering the local topography, and any potential obstructions.